locchh/ollama-service/README.md

 # Ollama Service

-Deploy Ollama on VM (Ubuntu 22.04) on Azure or EC2.
+Our target is to deploy Ollama on VM (Azure or EC2) for running inference tasks.
+But we also make sure only some allowed persons can access to VM and support concurrent requests.

 ## Deployment Features